redsolver/skydroid/README.md

 - Add this TXT Record to a domain/name of your choice.
 (You can use a normal or a Handshake domain)
 - Add you domain/name in the SkyDroid app with the "Plus"-button in the bottom right

+## About

+This app was initially developed as a submission to the [‘Own The Internet’ Hackathon](https://gitcoin.co/hackathon/own-the-internet).

 ## Planned features